HackerSpace-PESU/QPES/README.md

 ## Test our Bot

-Our bot is still in the development stage but if you want ot test it follow the steps below:
+Our bot is still in the development stage but if you want to test it ,follow the steps below:

 1. Clone the repo